Sectorr/Docs/views.md

     return view('home', ['name' => 'Henk', 'age' => '20']);

 If you already have variables in your <a href="http://www.sectorr.co/docs/controllers" >Controller</a>, you can also use PHP's compact function.
-You have to use the name of the existing variables, this will create an associative array for you with the value matching the key.
+You have to use the name of the existing variables, which will create an associative array for you with the value matching the key.

     $name = 'Henk';
     $age = '20';

     return view('home', compact('name', 'age'));

-To output these variables in your view you can simply echo them:
+To output these variables in your view, you can simply echo them:

     <html>
       <body>